elamien/nvim/README.md

-ThePrimeagen dot file configs with a humoody spin to it.
+ThePrimeagen dot file nvim configs with a humoody spin to it.